Colorado Alternative Teacher Certification

 Transferring Teaching Licenses from Another State

-Candidates who hold a current and valid out-of-state teaching license may be eligible for teaching license reciprocity in Colorado if they have three or more years of teaching experience and have completed a teacher preparation program.
+Candidates who hold a current and valid out-of-state teaching license may be eligible for teaching license reciprocity in Colorado if they have three or more years of teaching experience within the previous seven years and have completed a teacher preparation program.
 Applicants must also pass the appropriate content assessments to become licensed educators in Colorado.
 Those with less than three years of experience may be issued an Interim Authorization.
 Contact the Colorado Department of Education for further information.

 Colorado School District Requirements